 That’s everything you need to do before you leave Australia!

 So you have arrived- Checklist!

 O Set up your overseas phone

 O Set up a bank account – I banked with CIBC.

 O Set up SIN – Social Insurance Number

 O Explore – you’ve put in the hard work to get to Canada and it’s finally time to explore.
 YAY!

 You might also like

-Disclosure: This working holiday checklist contains affiliate links.
+Disclosure: This working holiday checklist for Australians moving to Canada contains affiliate links.